QuestingQueerly/nonmonogamy-project/Process/Journal.md

 The thing is, the cadence of movement itself leans into mode of play that invites description.
 Every time players spin the teetoum and make a decision about what direction to move in and how far, they are agentically constructing a path from a *known* Point A to a *known* Point B. Players have to hop around the board to progress, and the process of deciding how to hop around the board generates a micro, descriptive account of *what did happen* to accompany the game's macro prescriptive account of *what should happen.*

 As a result, the game may invite players to regularly reflect on their choices both in terms of how they affect the chance of winning/losing, in terms of their real-world decisions, and in terms of how they feel about the overall life story that's emerging.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Example: All players are trying to accumulate points to reach the Happy Old Age space.
+Example: All players are trying to accumulate points to reach the Happy Old Age space.
 Player 1 doesn't make it far from Infancy before landing on Ambition and being sent downward to Fame (a supposedly shameful place).
 Player 1 strategizes about their new position on the board and how they might use different rolls to leave Fame behind in pursuit of more points.
 On their next turn, Player 1 lands on Bravery and is sent to Honor.
 Player 1 reflects on how trying to become famous requires its own form of bravery (opposing the game's prescriptive logic)/a time when someone they knew brought dishonour on themselves by trying and failing to become famous (aligning with the game's prescriptive logic).
 Player 2 lands on the Matrimony space and Player 1 thinks about how their friends got married before they did, wondering when they will find someone.
 On their next turn, Player 1 decides whether trying to land on Matrimony is worth it on their way to Happy Old Age (it isn't worth any points, after all)...

 Each turn of spinning/deciding/moving involves active choices that invite players to reflect on the social, ethical, and philosophical minutae of the life story they are constructing in the game, and potentially their own life story outside the game.
 This process generates an descriptive account of who you are, whether you are a good person, what you offer to society, and ultimately what you've earned and deserve in the end.